giry-dev/mangrove-docs/docs/strat-lib/tutorials/smart-offer.md

 source .env
 ```

-Now, create the `OfferMaker` contract on the `anvil` node with your private key by pointing to its `rpc-url`, and supplying the parameters for the Mangrove core contract (get it from [Addresses](../../contracts/technical-references/contract-addresses.md))
+Now, create the `OfferMaker` contract on the `anvil` node with your private key by pointing to its `rpc-url`, and supplying the parameters for the Mangrove core contract (get it from [Addresses](../../contracts/technical-references/contract-addresses.md) for the network you have forked)

 ```bash
 export MANGROVE=<contract address> # 0xabcd....